althealouise/alcruzProject-Types-of-Functions/README.md

 3. Click on the "Deploy" button.
 4. Confirm the transaction in the Remix simulator.
 5. After deployment, you can interact with the contract using the following functions:
--balanceOf(address account): Returns the token balance of the specified address.
+- balanceOf(address account): Returns the token balance of the specified address.
--transfer(address recipient, uint256 amount): Transfers tokens to the specified address.
+- transfer(address recipient, uint256 amount): Transfers tokens to the specified address.
--approve(address spender, uint256 amount): Approves the specified address to spend a certain amount of tokens on behalf of the message sender.
+- approve(address spender, uint256 amount): Approves the specified address to spend a certain amount of tokens on behalf of the message sender.
--allowance(address owner, address spender): Returns the remaining number of tokens that the spender is allowed to spend on behalf of the owner.
+- allowance(address owner, address spender): Returns the remaining number of tokens that the spender is allowed to spend on behalf of the owner.
--transferFrom(address sender, address recipient, uint256 amount): Transfers tokens from one address to another using the allowance mechanism.
+- transferFrom(address sender, address recipient, uint256 amount): Transfers tokens from one address to another using the allowance mechanism.

 ## Sample Interaction
 1. Check Balance:
--In the "Deployed Contracts" section, click on the balanceOf function.
+- In the "Deployed Contracts" section, click on the balanceOf function.
--Enter the address you want to check the balance of and click "Call".
+- Enter the address you want to check the balance of and click "Call".
 2. Transfer Tokens:
--Click on the transfer function.
+- Click on the transfer function.
--Enter the recipient's address and the amount of tokens to transfer.
+- Enter the recipient's address and the amount of tokens to transfer.
--Click "Transact" and confirm the transaction in MetaMask.
+- Click "Transact" and confirm the transaction in MetaMask.
 3. Approve Tokens:
--Click on the approve function.
+- Click on the approve function.
--Enter the spender's address and the amount of tokens to approve.
+- Enter the spender's address and the amount of tokens to approve.
--Click "Transact" and confirm the transaction in MetaMask.
+- Click "Transact" and confirm the transaction in MetaMask.
 4. Transfer Tokens Using Allowance:
--Click on the transferFrom function.
+- Click on the transferFrom function.
--Enter the sender's address, recipient's address, and the amount of tokens to transfer.
+- Enter the sender's address, recipient's address, and the amount of tokens to transfer.
--Click "Transact" and confirm the transaction in MetaMask.
+- Click "Transact" and confirm the transaction in MetaMask.

 ## Author
 Althea Louise C. Cruz